smartnic/sigcomm21_artifact/README.md

 EXIT
 ```

-Here are the comments to help understaned programs.
+Here are some comments to help understand the meanings of the two programs.
+Each line of the benchmark files is one instruction. `r0, r1, ...` are BPF registers.

 benchmark.k2